 The prohibition against riba in particular attracts much debate amongst Islamic scholars.
-Under a strict interpretation of sharia both simple and compound interest are forbidden.
-Thus, the Islamic Figh Academy in Jeddah notes that
+Under a strict interpretation of sharia both simple and compound interest are forbidden.107 Thus, the Islamic Fiqh Academy in Jeddah notes that:

-[i]f the buyer/debtor delays the payment of installments after the specified date, it is not permissible to charge any amount in addition to his principal liability, whether it is made a pre-condition in the contract or it is claimed without a previous agreement, because it is '[r]iba', hence prohibited in Shari' a.
+"[i]f the buyer/debtor delays the payment of instalments after the specified date, it is not permissible to charge any amount in addition to his principal liability, whether it is made a pre-condition in the contract or it is claimed without a previous agreement, because it is '[r]iba', hence prohibited in Sharia".108

-According to this 'strict interpretation' of riba, penalties may be included in financial contracts, but if the penalty relates to a debt, it is characterised as 'riba', due to the Koranic verse: '[i]f the debtor is in difficulty, then delay things until matters become easier for him; still, if you were to write it off as an act of charity, that would be better for you, if only you knew'.
-Similarly, Usmani contends that no material difference exists between interest and late payment fees charged as compensation.
-He states that sharia prohibits claims for any additional amounts from debtors such that penalties may issue against defaulting parties but no compensation lies for lost opportunity to invest money owed.
+According to this 'strict interpretation' of riba, penalties may be included in financial contracts, but if the penalty relates to a debt, it is characterised as 'riba', 109 due to the Koranic verse: '[i]f the debtor is in difficulty, then delay things until matters become easier for him; still, if you were to write it off as an act of charity, that would be better for you, if only you knew.
+110 Similarly, Usmani contends that no material difference exists between interest and late payment fees charged as compensation.
+111 He states that sharia prohibits claims for any